 Real Estate Comparison

 The first thing that usually comes to mind with real estate investing is your home.
-Even though many real estate traders do have lots of options, this part of the study focused specifically on the national median sale price of a typical single-family home.
+Even though many real estate investors do have lots of options, this part of the study focused specifically on the national median sale price of a typical single-family home.

 In comparison to the median sale price of a single-family home, gold fluctuated more heavily.
 Moreover, in five of the last nine years, the typical single-family home saw a higher year-over-year percentage increase in the median sale price than gold did in its value.
 While gold’s value barely rose in 2017 and even decreased in 2018, the median sale price for a single-family home saw a 5.9% and a 6.9% value increase, respectively.